 The payment of dividends and other distributions to Brighthouse Financial, Inc. by its insurance subsidiaries is regulated by insurance laws and regulations.
 In general, dividends in excess of prescribed limits require insurance regulatory approval.
 In addition, insurance regulators may prohibit the payment of dividends or other payments to Brighthouse Financial, Inc. by its insurance subsidiaries if they determine that the payment could be adverse to the interests of our policyholders or contract holders.
 In connection with our affiliated reinsurance company restructuring, the Delaware Department of Insurance approved the payment of a dividend from BRCD to its parent, Brighthouse Life Insurance Company, which we completed in May 2017.
 Any additional dividends by BRCD are subject to the approval of the Delaware Department of Insurance.
 Any requested payment of dividends by Brighthouse Life Insurance Company and NELICO to Brighthouse Financial, Inc., or by BHNY to Brighthouse Life Insurance Company, in excess of their respective 2018 ordinary dividend capacity would be considered an extraordinary dividend subject to prior approval by the Delaware Department of Insurance and the Massachusetts Division of Insurance, and the New York State Department of Financial Services, respectively.
 The payment of dividends and other distributions by insurance companies is also influenced by business conditions including those described in the Risk Factors above and rating agency considerations.
 See "- Regulatory and Legal Risks - A decrease in the RBC ratio (as a result of a reduction in statutory surplus and/or increase in RBC requirements) of our insurance subsidiaries could result in increased scrutiny by insurance regulators and rating agencies and have a material adverse effect on our results of operations and financial condition."
-See also "Business - Regulation - Insurance Regulation" and "Management's Discussion and Returns of Capital from Insurance Subsidiaries."
+See also "Business Regulation - Insurance Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - The Company - Capital - Restrictions on Dividends and Returns of Capital from Insurance Subsidiaries."